MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 ## <a name="rfind"></a>  basic_string_view::rfind

-Searches a string_view in a backward direction for the first occurrence of a substring_view that matches a specified sequence of characters.
+Searches a string_view in reverse for the first occurrence of a substring that matches a specified sequence of characters.

 ```cpp
 constexpr size_type rfind(basic_string_view str, size_type offset = npos) const noexcept;